Mon – Sun: 24/7 Plumbing

 Rusty Pipes

-Ultrasound testing is another method plumbers use to measure pipe wall thickness in key locations using soundwaves, detecting thinning and holes caused by corrosion.
+Ultrasound testing is another method plumbers use to measure pipe wall thickness in key locations using soundwaves.
+This method detects thinning and holes caused by corrosion.
 Plumbers also perform isolated pressure testing by closing off sections of plumbing and pressurising them to check for leaks that would indicate corrosion damage.

-In addition to detecting corrosion, a professional plumber can advise on necessary repairs and preventative maintenance.
+A professional plumber can detect corrosion and advise on necessary repairs and preventative maintenance.
 Options like pipe flushing help remove mineral deposits and debris to improve water flow.

 Installing an anode rod provides a sacrificial metal that absorbs corrosion instead of your pipes.
 Water softeners and filtration systems control water chemistry to be less corrosive.
 Protective epoxy coatings can be applied inside pipes as a barrier from corrosion.